310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Tetora grin %}
 “The black flame is the mark of effort!
-The burning fighting spirit, stained with the soil of the earth!!”
+The burning fighting spirit, stained with mud!!”

 “Ryusei Black, Nagumo Tetora!”